patrickziegler/strava-heatmap-proxy/README.md

 ### Usage

+`strava-heatmap-proxy` will automatically login to Strava and subsequently set up a proxy server for `https://heatmap-external-a.strava.com/`.
+Every request to `http://localhost:8080/` (or a different port that you can configure via `--port`) will then be extended with session cookies and forwarded to Strava.

-The following [TMS](https://wiki.openstreetmap.org/wiki/TMS) file can be used to define a new layer for streaming heatmap tiles into any kind of software that supports this
+This allows to use a [TMS](https://wiki.openstreetmap.org/wiki/TMS) file like shown below to define a new layer for fetching heatmap tiles from any kind of software that supports this (like [QMapShack](https://github.com/Maproom/qmapshack/wiki), [QGIS](https://www.qgis.org/en/site/) or [JOSM](https://josm.openstreetmap.de/)).

 ```xml
 <TMS>